artturipa/myblog/irm_basics/blog.md

 #### Engagements
 *sn_audit_engagement*

-a project like structure, which is used to conduct an audit.
+a project-like structure, which is used to conduct an audit.

 #### Audit tasks
 *sn_audit_task*